 The programme featuring Franklin Small, Thomas Burchell and KSBC was broadcast in the UK at 9 pm on BBC2 on Friday 16 March 2012.

-Following an extended period of hospitalisation and ill health which began in October 2014, Nigel Price stepped down from leading KSBC.
-His place as pastor has now been taken on by the Revd Jo Regan, formerly minister of New Baptist Church, Burton upon Trent, took over the role of pastor, leading the church until August 2017.
+Following an extended period of hospitalisation and ill health which began in October 2014, Nigel Price stepped down from leading KSBC and the Rev Jo Regan, formerly minister of New Baptist Church, Burton upon Trent, took over the role of pastor, leading the church until August 2017.